 Lease them to thrift shops

 You can also tie in with thrift shops related to your business and ask them to display your postcards.
-This allows you to reach out a different market segment or an untapped customer based on your industry and increase your brand visibility.
+This allows you to reach out to a different market segment or an untapped customer based on your industry and increase your brand visibility.